 What you'll need to know before your first TeleVisit:

-TeleStory is open to family members of individuals incarcerated within the NYC DOC.
+TeleStory is open to family members of individuals incarcerated within the NYC DOC or ACS juvenile detention facilities.
 Children of incarcerated individuals are given priority.

 TeleStory spaces vary, but can usually accommodate up to six people comfortably.
 If you would like to bring more people to your visit, ask the scheduler which branches are available to you.